vischia/vischia.github.io/index.markdown

 For the academic year 2025-2026 I have still capacity for four or five students.
 Available topics include neuromorphic computing, muon tomography, equivariant networks with quantum machine learning, optimization of the TAMBO experiment, machine learning for binary black hole systems.

-- 2025.06-present: **Rukshak Kapoor** (Thapar Institute of Engineering & Technology, Patiala), *Spiking Neural Networks and Neuromorphic Computing for Calorimetry*
+- 2025.06-present: **Rukshak Kapoor** (Thapar Institute of Engineering & Technology, Patiala), *"Spiking Neural Networks and Neuromorphic Computing for Calorimetry"*

 ### Current Bachelor students